morrieinmaas/proteinPrimes/README.md

 ### Possible improvements

 * improve templating using base.html etc.
 * move javascript from index.html to separate file.
-It's now parked where it is to make it easier to follow what going on.
+It's now parked where it is to make it easier to follow what is going on.
 * Replace the JS random job generation by a cron/periodic job for instance with celery\_beat\_schedule
 * Inspite of the previous point, we can also achieve this switching to django channels2 in the consumers.py.
 Channels2 works quite differently to Channels1.
 * Use proper Django forms for submissions and validation